xprova/vetrina/doc/protocol.md

 are passed to Google Charts methods directly and their format is [documented here](https://developers.google.com/chart/interactive/docs/gallery/areachart).

-#### Files
+#### 2. Files

-Plain text files can be sent as response payloads and will be downloaded automatically by the browser.
+Plain text files can be sent as response payloads and are downloaded by the browser without requiring user interaction (beyond the interaction causing the request object to be send).
 To embed a file payload, the response object:

 - Must contain a `type` field with the string value `file`
 - Must contain two subfields `filename` and `content` in its `return` field.

+Example:

 ```javascript
 {